 The Role of Local Processing Costs

-Every yard has fixed operational costs:
+Every yard has fixed operational costs:- Labor

 - Equipment